Updated: Apr 26

 Library of Congress

 On October 30, 1839, Benjamin and his sister died on the same day, in their homes in Spring Hill, victims of the great Yellow Fever outbreak of that year which had already taken the life of his brother-in-law, Michael Krafft, who died in Pascagoula.
-Both were interred in Magnolia Cemetery in Mobile where impressive obelisks mark their burial places.
+All three were interred in Mobile's Magnolia Cemetery.
+(3)

 (1) Cities all across the country reported the details of a fire in 1820 that destroyed many warehouses on the river including that of Benjamin Vincent.
 Boston Gazette, September 12, 1820.